treolabs/treopim/docs/en/faq/general.md

 ## What does “flexible” mean at TreoPIM?

 TreoPIM is flexible for all roles in the system - for users, for administrators and for programmers.
-The interfaces and functions can be expanded or modified as desired so that the system meets the requirements of the user 100%.
+The interfaces and functions can be expanded or modified as desired so that the system meets the requirements of the user to 100%.
 The system remains intuitively understandable and user-friendly.

 You have the following possibilities to influence the behavior of the system:

 - Entity Manager - you can create new entities (e.g. contracts, product series, product groups etc.) or adapt existing ones by adding or removing new fields or defining the rule for the conditional field logic.
 - Layout Manager - you can conveniently configure the user interfaces of each individual entity using drag-and-drop directly from the admin area.
 Do you need a new field?
 It takes exactly three minutes to add this field and publish it on an interface.
-- In the admin area there are otherwise numerous configuration options to control the system - e.g. Navigation, general and separate for each individual role, currencies, languages, users, user roles, teams, emails, etc.
+- In the admin area there are otherwise numerous configuration options to control the system - e.g. navigation, general and separate for each individual role, currencies, languages, users, user roles, teams, emails, etc.
 - You can also set many things directly in the code that are no longer possible from the admin area.
-- If a feature can no longer be configured, it can still be programmed additionally.
+- If a feature can not be configured, it can still be programmed additionally.

 ## What does “configurable” mean in TreoPIM?